afascetti/HMC-MicroPs-Final-Portfolio/docs/design.md

   <img src="../assets/img/dataOutILPT.png" alt="UM Output ILPT" width="700" />
 </div>
 The Output Data of the InListPassiveTarget Command as Defined by the PN532 User Manual.[^3]

+All outputs from the PN532 have a TFI byte (see Information Frame) of D5 while all input commands have a TFI byte of D4.
+The next data byte corresponds to the command being sent or received.
+The following bytes of data are unique to the command being sent: some have none while some have many.
+The User Manual for the PN532 det

 ## FPGA Design